Církvice (Kutná Hora District)

 Církvice is a municipality and village in Kutná Hora District in the Central Bohemian Region of the Czech Republic.
 It has about 1,300 inhabitants.
+The village of Jakub in the municipality is known for the Church of Saint James the Great, which is one of the most valuable Romanesque buildings in the country and a national cultural monument.

-Administrative parts
+Administrative division

-The village of Jakub is an administrative part of Církvice.
+Církvice consists of two municipal parts (in brackets population according to the 2021 census):